britram/rains-prototype/draft-trammell-rains-protocol.md

 values in Assertions, Shards, Zones, and Messages, as well as of public key values in delegation objects.

-RAINS signatures have four common elements: the algorithm identifier, a valid-since timestamp, a valid-until timestamp, and a hash chain token.
+RAINS signatures have three common elements: the algorithm identifier, a valid-since timestamp, and a valid-until timestamp.
-Signatures are represented as an array of these four values followed by additional elements containing the signature data itself, according to the algorithm identifier.
+Signatures are represented as an array of these three values followed by additional elements containing the signature data itself, according to the algorithm identifier.